go-rel/rel/docs/crud.md

 Similar to create, updating a record in REL can also be done using struct, map or set function.
 Updating using struct will also update `updated_at` field if any.

-> An update using struct will cause all fields to be saved to database, regardless of whether it's been updated or not.
-Use `rel.Map` or `rel.Set` to update only specific fields.
+An update using struct will cause all fields and association to be saved to database, regardless of whether it's been updated or not.
+Use `rel.Map`, `rel.Set` or `rel.Changeset` to update only specific fields.

+?> REL will automatically update all associations if it's non zero, to disable cascade updates, you can pass `rel.Cascade(false)` mutator.

+?> When updating belongs to association, it's recommended to not expose reference key (`[other]_id`) for updates directly from user, since there's no way to validate belongs to association using query.

 <!-- tabs:start -->